top of page

 EviCore Turns Up the Dial on Denials: When Profits Drive Healthcare Decisions

-A groundbreaking ProPublica investigation has uncovered disturbing practices in healthcare management, revealing how artificial intelligence is being weaponized to restrict patient care.
-At the center of this investigation is EviCore, a company that manages healthcare decisions for approximately 100 million Americans, using what they internally call "the dial" - a proprietary algorithm that can systematically increase denial rates.
+A groundbreaking October 2024 ProPublica and Capitol Forum investigation has uncovered disturbing practices in healthcare management, revealing how artificial intelligence is being weaponized to restrict patient care.
+At the center of this investigation is EviCore by Evernorth, a company owned by insurance giant Cigna that manages healthcare decisions for approximately 100 million Americans (about 1 in 3 insured people) using what insiders call "the dial," - a proprietary algorithm that can systematically increase denial rates.

 Understanding "The Dial"